Ricky Ray Rector: Murders and trial

 On March 21, 1981, Rector and some friends drove to a dance hall at Tommy's Old-Fashioned Home-Style Restaurant in Conway.
 When one friend who could not pay the $3 cover charge was refused entry, Rector became incensed and pulled a .38 caliber pistol from his waist band.
-He fired several shots, wounding two and killing a third man named Arthur D. Criswell, who died almost instantly after being struck in the throat and forehead.
+He fired several shots, killing 33-year-old Arthur D. Criswell, who died almost instantly after being struck in the throat and forehead, also wounding 52-year-old William Hervey and his 23-year-old son Charles.
 Rector left the scene of the murder in a friend's car and wandered the city for three days, staying in the woods or with relatives.

 On March 24, Rector's sister convinced him to turn himself in.
-Rector agreed to surrender, but only to Officer Robert Martin, whom he had known since he was a child.
+Rector agreed to surrender, but only to Robert Martin, a local police officer whom he had known since he was a child.
 Martin arrived at Rector's mother's home shortly after 3 p.m. and chatted with Rector's mother and sister.
 Shortly thereafter, Rector arrived and greeted Martin.
-As Martin turned away to continue his conversation with Rector's mother, Rector drew his pistol from behind his back and fired two shots into Martin, striking him in the jaw and neck.
+As Martin turned away to continue his conversation with Rector's mother, Rector drew his pistol from under his shirt and fired two shots into Martin, striking him in the jaw and neck.
+Martin became the first officer of the Conway Police Department to die in the line of duty.
 Rector then turned and walked out of the house.

 Once he had walked past his mother's backyard, Rector put his gun to his own temple and fired.
 Rector was quickly discovered by other police officers and taken to the local hospital.
 The shot had destroyed Rector's frontal lobe.

-Rector survived the surgery and was put on trial for the murders of Criswell and Martin.
+Rector survived the suicide attempt and was put on trial for the first-degree murders of Criswell and Martin, as well as first-degree battery of the Herveys.
 His defense attorneys argued that Rector was intellectually impaired and not competent to stand trial.
 However, after hearing conflicting testimony from several experts who had evaluated Rector, Judge George F. Hartje ruled that Rector was competent to stand trial.
-Rector was convicted on both counts and sentenced to death.
+Rector was convicted on both counts and sentenced to death by the jury.